 The expression of oncogenes, miR-125a and miR-125b, decreased by 90–98% after two days of treatment of leukemia cells with exosomes from human red blood cells (RBCs) loaded with Cas9 mRNA and gRNA targeting the human miR-125b-2 locus (Usman et al., 2018).
 In another study, the exosomes to deliver HChrR6-encoding mRNA, produced by transfection of cells with the XPort/HChrR6 encoding plasmid, to the HER2+ve human breast cancer cells led to almost complete growth arrest of the breast cancer cells.
 This study demonstrated for the first time that exosome-mediated exogenous mRNA delivery can confer therapeutic efficacy ( Wang, et al., 2018 ).
 HChrR6-encoding mRNA codes for the modified bacterial enzyme HChrR6, which acts as a catalyst to convert a pro drug into its active cytotoxic form causing destruction of cancer cells ( Forterre et al., 2020).
 Similarly, the exosomes from human embryonic kidney (HEK) 293 cells delivered functional HChrR6 mRNA, when administered systemically along with prodrug CB1954 (tretazicar), arrested the growth of HER2+human breast cancer xenografts in athymic mice through prodrug activation (Forterre et al., 2020).

 miR-375 is a tumor suppressor and negative regulator of epithelial-mesenchymal transition (EMT).
 The tumor-derived exosomes to deliver miR-375 mimic, inhibited the migration and invasion ability of colon cancer cells (Rezaei et al., 2021 ).
 Similarly, miR-155 over expression in oral squamous cell carcinoma (OSCC) cells increases their invasive and chemoresistance characteristics.
 Exosomes loaded with miR-155 inhibitor decreased the chemoresistance in cisplatin –resistant oral squamous cell carcinoma (OSCC) cells ( Kirave et al., 2020).
 BCL-2 siRNA loaded into exosomes derived from natural killer (NK) cells, to treat ER+ breast cancer, led to enhanced apoptosis in breast cancer cells ( Kaban et al., 2021).
 Identically, the exosomes mediated PLK-1 siRNA delivery to bladder cancer cells promoted cancer cells apoptosis via silencing of PLK-1 expression (Greco et al., 2016).
 Both BCL-2 and PLK-1 are anti-apoptotic proteins known to initiate cell mitosis.

+circRNAs

-Circular RNAs (circRNAs), a class of non-coding RNAs generated from pre-mRNAs, are well known regulators of genes and are in the development process as therapeutics to treat cancer.
+RNAs (circRNAs), a class of non-coding RNAs generated from pre-mRNAs, are well known regulators of genes and are in the development process as therapeutics to treat cancer.
 The exosomal circRNA-100284 by acting as a sponge for miR-217 inhibited cell proliferation via initiation of cell cycle G2/M phase arrest as well as by targeting the enhancer of zeste homolog (EZH) in different cancers( Xue et al., 2017). miR-217 is an oncomiR and EZH is over expressed in many malignancies and plays a critical role in cancer progression.
 In another study, the exosomal circ-0051443 suppressed the progression of hepatocellular carcinoma through competitive binding to miR-331-3p ( Chen et al., 2020). miR-331-3p is one of the most common up-regulated miRNAs involved in tumor proliferation, migration and invasion of tumor formation ( Sun et al., 2020).

 Conclusion